 Berlin is a multifaceted, multicultural metropolis where everyone can feast on the smorgasbord of life: from tangible history to cutting-edge architecture, vast swathes of green to urban grit.
-The city’s vast cultural, artistic, gastronomic and entertainment offerings caters for every taste, budget and age group.
+The city’s vast cultural, artistic, gastronomic and entertainment offerings cater for every taste, budget and age group.
 A stay in one of the city’s numerous boutique hotels will instantly make you feel like you are part of this amazing international village where everyone follows the laissez-faire credo of ‘live and let live.’
 Berlin truly is the city of freedom.

 Boutique Hotels in Berlin: Most important areas at a glance